tuticapi/prueba-ing-backend/README.md

 ## Let's play
 We have a single endpoint: **/api/v1/team-salary/**

+We can use the following postman [template](salary.postman.json) or,

 We can make use of the curl command in the following way:

 ```bash